isomerpages/mci-corp/media-centre/speeches/_posts/2024-05-07-post-Speech by SMS Janil Puthucheary at the 2nd Reading of Cybersecurity (Amendment) Bill.md

 the alarm.</p>
 <p>b.
 As the tactics and techniques of malicious actors evolve to target
-systems at the periphery or along supply chains, we must also start placing our alarms at those places.
-Clause 12 will therefore amend section 14 to require CII owners under Part 3 to additionally report incidents that affect:
+systems at the periphery or along supply chains, we must also start placing our alarms at those places. <u>Clause 12 </u>will therefore amend section 14 to require CII owners under Part 3 to additionally report incidents that affect: (i) other computers under the owner’s control, and (ii) computers under the control of a supplier that are interconnected with or communicates with the CII.</p>
-(i) other computers</p>
-<p>6</p>
-<p>under the owner’s control, and (ii) computers under the control of a supplier
-that are interconnected with or communicates with the CII.</p>
 <p>i.
 The former requirement will help us be better prepared should any of
 our essential services be targeted in the same manner as in the SolarWinds case.</p>